stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 Within the BlackHole S problem collection, Q016 has three roles:

 1. It is the reference problem for **consistency_tension** in mathematical foundations, where many internally consistent universes compete.

-2. It provides a template for how Tension Universe (TU) handles deep independence phenomena without exposing any generative rules of TU itself.
+2. It provides a template for how Tension Universe (TU) handles deep independence phenomena while keeping TU’s own generative rules hidden at the effective layer.

-3. It supplies components that can be reused whenever other problems depend on set theoretic background choices, including analytic number theory, topology, and AI foundations.
+3. It supplies components that can be reused whenever other problems depend on set theoretic background choices, including analytic number theory, topology and AI foundations.

 ### References

-1. G. Cantor, collected papers on set theory and the continuum, various original publications.
+1. G. Cantor, collected papers on set theory and the continuum.
 2. K. Gödel, “The Consistency of the Continuum Hypothesis”, Annals of Mathematics, 1947.
 3. P. Cohen, “The Independence of the Continuum Hypothesis”, Proceedings of the National Academy of Sciences, 1963.
 4. T. Jech, “Set Theory”, Springer, multiple editions.
-5. W. Hugh Woodin and others, research articles on large cardinals, determinacy, and new axioms for the continuum.
+5. W. Hugh Woodin and others, research articles on large cardinals, determinacy and new axioms for the continuum.

 ---

 ## 2. Position in the BlackHole graph

 This block records how Q016 sits in the BlackHole graph among Q001 to Q125.
-Each edge has a one line reason that points to concrete components or patterns.
+Each edge has a short reason that points to concrete components or patterns.

 ### 2.1 Upstream problems

 These problems provide conceptual and foundational input for Q016.

 * Q116 (BH_PHIL_MATH_FOUND_L3_116)
-  Reason: supplies criteria for acceptable foundations of mathematics, which Q016 reuses in assessing candidate CH resolving axioms.
+  Reason: supplies criteria for acceptable foundations of mathematics, reused here when assessing candidate CH resolving axioms.

 * Q115 (BH_PHIL_INDUCTION_L3_115)
-  Reason: defines patterns of extrapolating from past mathematical success to new axioms, reused as a template for justifying axiom packages beyond ZFC.
+  Reason: defines patterns of extrapolating from past mathematical success to new axioms, used to justify axiom packages beyond ZFC.

 * Q117 (BH_PHIL_SCIENCE_REALISM_L3_117)
-  Reason: frames realism versus instrumentalism about mathematical objects, used by Q016 to interpret what it means for an axiom to describe a real set theoretic universe.
+  Reason: frames realism versus instrumentalism about mathematical objects, used to interpret what it means for an axiom to describe a real set theoretic universe.

 * Q111 (BH_PHIL_MIND_BODY_L3_111)
-  Reason: provides a general pattern for relating formal structures to experienced or effective worlds, reused here for relating formal set universes to mathematical practice.
+  Reason: provides a general pattern for relating formal structures to experienced or effective worlds, reused for the relation between formal set universes and mathematical practice.

 ### 2.2 Downstream problems

 These problems reuse components or patterns defined in Q016.

 * Q001 (BH_MATH_NUM_L3_001)
-  Reason: reuses the CH_AxiomSelection_Functional component when evaluating how RH encodings depend on background set theory and axiom choices.
+  Reason: reuses the `CH_AxiomSelection_Functional` component when evaluating how RH encodings depend on background set theory and axiom choices.

 * Q020 (BH_MATH_GEOM_HIGH_D_L3_020)
   Reason: uses CH resolving axiom packages as parameters in classification problems for high dimensional manifolds, with Q016 supplying tension scores on those packages.

 * Q050 (BH_COSMO_MULTIUNI_L3_050)
-  Reason: reuses the SetTheoryMultiverse_Descriptor pattern to describe diversity and tension in cosmic multiverse scenarios.
+  Reason: reuses the `SetTheoryMultiverse_Descriptor` pattern to describe diversity and tension in cosmic multiverse scenarios.

 * Q121 (BH_AI_ALIGNMENT_L3_121)
   Reason: takes the “axiom choice tension” idea from Q016 as an analogy for selecting normative axiom sets in alignment problems.